TUM-LIS/tum-dissertation-latex/README.md

 Inside a terminal, execute

-- `make` to build the pdf
+- `make` to build the pdf.
-- `make clean` to clean up temporary files
+- `make clean` to clean up temporary files.

 ## Troubleshooting